Dubber: History

+When Dubber's shares resumed trading on April 17 2024 after a seven week suspension, their price crashed by 75%, one of the worst share price falls in the history of the ASX.

+Reporting by The Age in June 2024 revealed that $75m of cash had been moved from Dubber to a trust account held by the law firm of Mark Madafferi, who was known for providing legal services to "some of Melbourne’s most well-known gangland identities, including convicted killers and drug dealers".
+The Age alleged that forensic accountants had identified at least one transfer from the trust account to "an underworld figure".

 Technology

 Dubber's call recording and voice data solutions are natively hosted in the cloud, allowing its services to be embedded in third party telecommunication and cloud collaboration (UCaaS) solutions.
 Dubber utilises API's to integrate call recording data into third party software and telecommunications services.

 Dubber’s call recording services achieved certification for compliance call recording on Microsoft Teams, in February 2021.

 In April 2021, Dubber announced that its call recording and voice AI service would interoperate with Zoom and Zoom Phone.

-In June of 2021, Dubber launched its foundation partner program, a significant expansion of its product model whereby telecommunications carriers and UCaaS services can embed the Dubber call recording service in all user accounts.
+In June 2021, Dubber launched its foundation partner program, a significant expansion of its product model whereby telecommunications carriers and UCaaS services can embed the Dubber call recording service in all user accounts.
 Cisco Webex Calling and Cisco Unified Communications Manager Cloud (UCM) were the first such services launched on the program.

 On 2 Dec 2021, the company announced an agreement with BT (formerly British Telecom) whereby BT would use Dubber as their default recording and conversational solution in the BT Meetings suite of managed services, including Microsoft Teams, Cisco Webex Calling and Zoom Phone.

 On 13 December 2021, Dubber and Optus announced that they would include the Dubber platform on the Optus Mobile network to provide the Dubber platform for enterprise customers in Australia.

 Acquisitions

-Dubber announced its first acquisition in May of 2020, acquiring Australian-based on-premise call recording company CallN.
+Dubber announced its first acquisition in May 2020, acquiring Australian-based on-premise call recording company CallN.
 CallN was previously partly owned by Telstra.

-Dubber acquired UK based Speik, a leading provider of PCI compliance and call recording solutions in the UK in December of 2020 for A$38 million.
+Dubber acquired UK based Speik, a leading provider of PCI compliance and call recording solutions in the UK in December 2020 for A$38 million.

-In September of 2021, Dubber announced that it had acquired Brisbane, Australia based Notiv, a developer of cloud-native AI-based products that turn meetings into transcribed notes, summaries, signals, and other actions.
+In September 2021, Dubber announced that it had acquired Brisbane, Australia based Notiv, a developer of cloud-native AI-based products that turn meetings into transcribed notes, summaries, signals, and other actions.